Reader callout: Examining the leading causes of death in our community

 The River Valley Media Group will publish a series of stories on the top causes of death in our coverage area.
-This year, COVID 19 is one of those causes, and we are inviting persons who have lost a friend or loved one to the coronavirus to share their story.
+This year, lower respiratory disease (COPD, asthma, bronchitis) is one of those causes, and we are inviting persons who have lost a friend or loved one to the disease to share their story.
 Interviews will be accompanied by photo and/or video.
 Please email news@lacrossetribune.com, news@winonadailynews.com or news@chippewa.com with your name, phone number/email address and a brief overview of your loved one’s story.

 The Tribune, the Daily News and the Herald will contact individuals with selected submissions to arrange interviews.